alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

 ## How to use GetMyWeather

-**GetMyWeather** replaces the following HTML with the retuned results:
+Insert the following HTML to the place where the forecast results should appear.

 ```html
 <div id="forecast"> </div>